R. P. Weston: Early life and career

-He was born in Kingsbury Road, Islington, close to Dalston Junction in London.
+Robert Patrick Harris was born on 7 March 1878 in Kingsbury Road, Islington, close to Dalston Junction in London.
 His father ran a grocery shop and the family lived over it.
 Harris initially worked for an engineering company, from which he was dismissed for spending time writing verses on the back of scraps of emery paper.
 He married Maud Barker in 1900 and became a railway clerk, living in Hemmingford Road, Islington with his wife, but took up performing and songwriting.
 For his wife's health, they moved to Weston-super-Mare, where Harris joined a concert party, took the stage name Weston, and became half of a double act, Conway and Weston.
 He soon moved to Ramsgate, where he started writing songs, before returning to London.

 He sold his first song, "Boys of the Chelsea School", to the publishing firm of Francis, Day and Hunter in 1902; it was popularised on stage by George Leyton.
 Weston continued to write songs himself, and in collaboration with other songwriters.
 Among the most successful and lasting songs from the early part of his career were "What a Mouth", sung by Harry Champion in 1906 and successfully revived in 1960 by Tommy Steele; and "I'm Henery the Eighth, I Am", written with Fred Murray in 1910 and also popularised and first recorded by Champion, which became a Billboard Hot 100 number 1 for Herman's Hermits in the U.S. in 1965.